mehulkar/mehulkar.com/source/blog/2022/07/the-infrastructure-is-the-framework.md

 </figure>

 So how do we solve this?
 Generically speaking, there isn't a good answer.
-Web authors need to carefully measure the tradeoff between keeping the user close to the web user, or keeping the web server close to the database server.
+Web authors need to carefully measure the tradeoff between keeping the user close to the web server, or keeping the web server close to the database server.

 Malte talked about how Next.js Layouts *could* enable Vercel to intelligently split a website